 123. When can pneumothorax occur during hemodynamic monitoring?

-Then the catheter punctures the pleural lining.
+When the catheter punctures the pleural lining.

 124. What can the accidental opening of the central venous line stopcock allow and result in?

-Air to enter the vein which can cause an air embolus.
+Air to enter the vein, which can cause an air embolus.

 125. What does the PAC allow the assessment of?